 On any given night, 10,249 people (or 9 of every 10,000 people) in Ohio are homeless , but creating a stable life without the security of a home is a near impossibility, especially for persons with a criminal record.
 This is a principal reason why policy trends during the past 5 years have attempted to move away from temporary, or transitional, housing in favor of more permanent solutions.
 During this same period of time, Ohio’s data showed a steady increase in the number of families and individuals experiencing homelessness, and the Covid-19 pandemic significantly worsened the situation.

-‘Housing’ is considered one of the most difficult needs to be met for individuals returning to public society post-prison, but THOR argues that it is the most difficult need, surpassing even the need for employment.
-Among the subpopulation of formerly incarcerated people, the rate of homelessness is ten times that of the general population , owing in part to an insufficient number of affordable dwellings, the rationing of social services, legalized disadvantages (such as ineligibility for social benefits), and policies that criminalize homelessness and create employment barriers.
+‘Housing’ is considered one of the most important needs of individuals returning to public society post-prison, but THOR argues that it is also the most critical need, possibly surpassing even the need for employment.
+Among formerly incarcerated people, the rate of homelessness is ten times that of the general population , owing in part to an insufficient number of affordable dwellings, the rationing of social services, legalized disadvantages (such as ineligibility for social benefits), and policies that criminalize homelessness and create employment barriers.
 These unique risk factors also—and directly—impact crime rates and recidivism, commonly referred to as the ‘revolving door’ of prison .
 The “affordability” problem is compounded because it leaves those with criminal records competing against those without criminal records for the same limited resources.

 “Ohio,” National Alliance to End Homelessness, accessed November 21, 2020, https://endhomelessness.org/homelessness-in-america/homelessness-statistics/stateof-homelessness-report/ohio/.

 Lucius Couloute, “Nowhere to Go: Homelessness Among Formerly Incarcerated People,” Prison Policy Initiative, August 2018, 1.